Information for prospective volunteers

 Thank you for your interest in volunteering with EPC, and for taking the time to complete this form.
-Please be aware that EPC's January 2020 volunteer training group is closed (pending additional spaces opening up) and we are now accepting volunteer applications for training in 2021.
+Please be aware that recruitment for 2021 is delayed due to the COVID-19 pandemic.

 Before applying to volunteer with us, you need to know:

 - EPC volunteers ONLY visit clients during business hours - we do not offer volunteering on weekends, or on evenings (with the exception of transcribing, editing and photography work).

 - We give preference to people living in the areas we support: Boroondara, Manningham, Knox, Monash, Whitehorse, Maroondah and Yarra Ranges.
 We will generally not accept volunteers living outside this region.